qunsheng/iPhoneGolfScoreBoard/README.md

 iPhoneGolfScoreBoard
 ====================

-iOS version of golf score board
+iOS version of golf score board.

+This is my first PhoneGap application using jQuery Mobile.
+This is more a proof of concept project for me.
+What I try to do is:
+1) Implement Model-View Controller design pattern by decoupling the Model and View;
+2) Implement Module pattern;
+3) Using namespace.